muliyaraghav/CarND-LaneLines-P1/writeup_template.md

   - Stage-1: Line Segments
   - Stage-2: Solid Lines (Averaged/Extrapolated Single Line Segments drawn on to the Line Segments in the image)
 - Reflect on the Project Work as a project report

-following assumptions are made for the design:
-- The camera is mounted always in the same position with respect to the road
-- There is always a visible white or yellow line on the road
-- We don’t have any vehicle in front of us
-- Highway scenario considered is with good weather conditions

 ### Reflection
 ### 1. Description of the Lane Detection Pipeline